cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/google.rst

 help with the course.

-The first is `Google Hangouts`_ which is a video chat program, similar to Skype and Facetime.
+The first is `Google Hangouts`_ which is a video chat program, similar to Skype and FaceTime.
 The second i `Google Remote Desktop`_ which allows another person to access your computer.